Online Courses

 CHEMISTRY - GRADES 10-12

-Prerequisites: Concurrent enrollment in Algebra 2 or higher or a minimum A- in each semester of Biology.
-Current teacher recommendation required.
+Prerequisites: Concurrent enrollment in Algebra 2 or higher or a minimum A in the first semester of Biology or Algebra 1.
+Placement pending based on 2nd semester grades matching prior requirements.
+Current science teacher recommendation may also be considered.

 In this year-long course, students are introduced to the main areas of biology: cells and their functions; genetics: evolution, natural selection, and ecology.
 Students will use the scientific method in labs and activities throughout the year.
 Labs and activities include modeling and computer simulations, dissection, topic research, and problem solving.